Let Them Eat Gluten Free Cake

 • Apple Turnovers -- like handheld apple pies, but 10 times better!

-You'll be amazed at how glorious this gluten free rough puff pastry is, as well as how easy it is to make.
+You'll be amazed at how glorious this gluten free puff pastry is, as well as how easy it is to make.
 The possibilities are endless for what you can do with it!

-rough puff pastry side view with layers
+rough puff pastry side view with layers.

-Glorious Gluten Free Puff Pastry
+Easy Gluten Free Puff Pastry (Rough Puff)

 Kim

-No need to break the bank with those gluten free puff pastry sheets!
+No need to break the bank with those gluten free puff pastry sheets.
 We can make our own quick gluten free puff pastry and it's glorious!!

-5 from 9 votes
+5 from 10 votes

 Print Recipe Pin Recipe

-Prep Time 45 minutes mins
+Prep Time 30 minutes mins

-Cook Time 20 minutes mins
+Cook Time 0 minutes mins

-Total Time 1 hour hr 5 minutes mins
+Total Time 2 hours hrs 30 minutes mins

 Cuisine French